duerrp/pyexperiment/README.rst

 -  *Persistent state* with platform independent, configurable, (optionally rotating) state files that are compatible with many other programs (based on h5py).
--  A sensible setup for *plotting* with configurable defaults (based on matplotlib).
+-  A sensible setup for *plotting* (based on matplotlib, and optionally seaborn), with configurable defaults and asynchronous plotting.
 -  Many other bits and pieces that might come in handy...

 As a design principle, pyexperiment's components come ready to use